Initial Consultation

-• a complete hormone profile including thyroid function
+• a complete hormone profile including reproductive hormones and thyroid function

 • screening for infectious diseases, including hepatitis B and C, syphilis and HIV